Quick Read

 For females, this looks like freedom to embrace their bodies without shame, whether that means breastfeeding in public, wearing what they choose, or expressing their sexuality on their own terms.

-Representation in the media must evolve, moving away from the male gaze and embracing a more healthy, diverse, and realistic portrayal of women.
+Representation in the media must evolve, moving away from the male gaze and embracing a healthier, diverse, and realistic portrayal of women.

 Instead of continuing the cycle of sexualization, sensationalization, and stigmatization, we must strive to break out of this pattern and work toward a future that is safe, respectful, and empowering for all.